-You can also see this guideline in the NICE pathway on type 2 diabetes in adults.
+You can see everything NICE says on type 2 diabetes in the NICE Pathway on type 2 diabetes in adults.

 To find out what NICE has said on topics related to this guideline, see our web page on diabetes and other endocrinal, nutritional and metabolic conditions.

 For full details of the evidence and the guideline committee's discussions, see the evidence reviews.
 You can also find information about how the guideline was developed, including details of the committee.